theme-tools/sass-tools/readme.md

 A personal collection of mixins and other handy tools.

+## Tools

+- Centering (Vertically and/or Horizontally)
+- Quantity Queries
+- Triangles
+- Arrow Buttons

+Examples and SassDocs are available by cloning this repo and running:

+	npm install
+	npm start

+You **do not** need to clone the repo to use the tools, just to see examples and docs.

 ## Installation & Setup

 Works via `npm` or `bower`.
 First, **pick one** install method: